(Originally posted in 2015, I thought this blog was relevant now at the beginning of the semester for all those teaching

 - First, make sure it’s not a browser issue (e.g., Google Chrome), and try a different browser to see if this solves the problem.
 If so, then you need either to update your regular browser or clear its history, cookies, and cache.

 - If after updating your browser or other browsers don’t work, make sure it isn’t your computer.
-Try logging in from a different computer to see if you receive the same error message.
+Restart your computer.
+If the error persists, try logging in from a different computer to see if you receive the same error message.

 - Read log error messages and record problem specifics and forward this to tech support and your instructor.
 Take a screenshot, if possible, to illustrate the exact problem.

 - Remember that your peers can help you, too!

-- Last, after someone (or you) fixes the problem, make sure you refresh/reload the Web page, as the system will remember and display the exact same page you were looking at the last time you logged in.
+- Last, after someone (or you) fixes the problem, make sure you refresh/reload the Web page, as the system will remember and display the exact same page (with errors) you were looking at the last time you logged in.

 Sandra Annette Rogers, Ph.D.